 Google Ads lets businesses pay for their website to appear first on Google searches as an ‘Ad’.
 This means when a user searches for something that your website is relevant for, it will appear as an Ad before the user sees the organic search results.

 Google Ads uses a pay-per-click model, meaning that you only pay for measurable results such as users clicking on your website.
 It offers functionalities too, such as a monthly cap on ad-spend and a choice of whether to target local or global customers.

 A Google Ads specialist can help you create a targeted Google Ads campaign and earn revenue from it.
-Before you think about hiring a specialist, let’s talk about the pros and cons of Google Ads.
+You can also visit a Google Ads Agency before you think about hiring a specialist.
+Let’s now talk about the pros and cons of Google Ads.